kurtosis-tech/kurtosis/docs/docs/reference/sdk.md

 ### Map<String, EnclaveInfo[]> `enclavesByShortenedUuid`

-A map from shortened uuid (first 12 characters of uuid) to the enclave infos of the enclaves it matches too.
+A map from shortened UUID (first 12 characters of UUID) to the enclave infos of the enclaves it matches too.

 EnclaveInfo
 -----------